Equine Thrush: Symptoms, Causes & Treatment | Probiotic Spray | MicroMed

 TREATMENT: traditional treatment involves trimming away the loose, diseased frog tissue and applying an antibacterial such as dilute bleach.
 Veterinarians often follow up with an applications of a mild astringent, such as Betadine®, or another anti-thrush product.

-Re-establishment of the beneficial and commensal microbes is indicated as soon as possible, to prevent continuing bacterial infection and prevent re-occurrence.
-We recommend MicroMed Spray-on Probiotic from the Immediate Care range for use for two months on your horse.
+Re-establishment of the beneficial and commensal microbes is indicated as soon as possible, to prevent continuing bacterial migration and prevent re-occurrence.
+We recommend MicroMed Spray-on Probiotic from the Acute Care range for daily use for a month on your horse, then a spray every time the hooves are cleaned.